The US is implementing a plan to send Mexican asylum seekers to Guatemala - The Media Times

 Guatemalan President-elect Alejandro Giammattei, who takes office this month, has said he will review the deal.

-USCIS referred questions to DHS, which referred to Cuccinelli’s tweet, and the US Customs and Border Protection and the Mexican Foreign Ministry did not immediately respond to requests for comment.
+USCIS referred to DHS questions, which referred to Cuccinelli’s tweet.
+Mexico’s foreign ministry did not immediately respond to requests for comment.

+Alejandra Mena, a spokeswoman for Guatemala’s immigration institute, said that since the deal was implemented in November, the United States has sent 52 migrants to the country.
+So far, only six have applied for asylum in Guatemala, Mena said.

+On Monday, 33 additional Central American migrants arrived on a flight to the city of Guatemala, she said.

-Unaccompanied minors cannot be sent to Guatemala under the agreement, which currently only applies to migrants from Honduras, El Salvador, and Mexico who entered the United States after November 19, 2019, according to the guidance documents.
-Exceptions are made only if the migrants can prove that they are “more likely than not” to be persecuted or tortured in Guatemala based on race, religion, nationality, membership of a particular social group or political opinion.
+Unaccompanied minors cannot be sent to Guatemala under the agreement, which now applies only to migrants from Honduras, El Salvador and Mexico, according to the guidance documents.
+Exceptions are made if migrants can prove that they are “more likely than not” to be persecuted or tortured in Guatemala based on race, religion, nationality, membership of a particular social group or political opinion.

 The number of Central American migrants captured at the border fell sharply in the second half of 2019 after Mexico deployed National Guard troops to curb the influx, under Trump pressure.